 The research team showed that music engages the areas of the brain involved with paying attention, making predictions and updating the event in memory.

 We have an in-depth run down on how our special music works on our about page, but here's just a quick overview for you if you're looking to get started quickly:

-Binaural beats work by creating a specific frequency for the brain to follow along to; this is know as ‘frequency following response'.
-This could be a frequency for relaxation, for pain relief, or for deep focus and concentration.
+Binaural beats work by creating a specific frequency for the brain to follow along to: this is know as ‘frequency following response'.
+This could be a frequency meant for relaxation, pain relief, or focus.

 For example: If the left ear is sent a sound frequency of 200 Hz, and the right ear is sent one of 214 Hz, your brainwaves begin to vibrate at the difference between these two frequencies (i.e. 14 Hz).

 Your mind is then gradually entrained to the desired state of mind.

 You will need to wear headphones while listening to get the full effect.
 This is actually ideal for concentrating because headphones create a closed-in headspace that assists in blocking out external distraction.